-Changes of Assumptions-Changes of assumptions reflect the effects of changes in the long-term bond rate, the mortality rate, and the healthcare cost trend rate.
-The long-term bond rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date, which decreased from 3.61% to 3.44% at June 30, 2019.
-Mortality rates were updated to Pub-2010 Public Retirement Plans Mortality Tables, headcount-weighted, distinct for teachers, general, and safety, without separate contingent survivor mortality, fully generational using scale MP-2018.
-Finally, the initial healthcare cost trend rate was updated from 6.20% at June 30, 2018 to 5.20%.
+Changes of Assumptions-Changes of assumptions reflect the effects of changes in the discount rate and salary scale.
+The discount rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date, which decreased from 3.44% to 2.48% at June 30, 2020.
+The salary scale reflects the rate at which payroll amounts are expected to change over time and decreased from 3.36% to 3.22% at June 30, 2020.